Matcha Tea: 8 Health Benefits & 4 Possible Side Effects

 Health Benefits of Matcha – Why the Green Tea Variety Is Good for You

 The health effects of matcha tea are a much-discussed topic.
-The tea variety contains many effective ingredients and is hyped as a true superfood precisely for this reason.
+The tea variety contains many effective ingredients and is known as a true superfood precisely for this reason.

-Due to the special production method and preparation form, many active ingredients are kept that would otherwise be lost.
+Due to the special production method and preparation form, many active ingredients are preserved that would otherwise be lost.
 Many ingredients are present in high concentrations, including the stimulant caffeine.

 A cup of Matcha tea contains a variety of amino acids and micronutrients.
 In particular, the rare amino acid theanine gives green tea and especially matcha a very special effect.
 In addition, matcha tea contains proteins that protect the body from toxins, among other things.